A watcher allows you to "watch" a property of the component data, and run a function when that property value changes.

 PHP-MySQL

-Which CSS property defines the text color?
+Which CSS property sets the text size?

 }